arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_status.md

 HTTP 200 will be returned in case the job execution id was valid and the state is returned along with the response.

+@RESTREPLYBODY{id,string,required,string}
+Id of the Pregel job, as a string.

+@RESTREPLYBODY{algorithm,string,required,string}
+The algorithm used by the job.

+@RESTREPLYBODY{created,string,required,string}
+The date and time the job was created.

+@RESTREPLYBODY{expires,string,optional,string}
+The date and time the job results will expire.
+The expiration date is only meaningful for jobs that have completed, errored or were canceled.
+Such jobs will be cleaned up by the garbage collection when they reach their expire date/time.

+@RESTREPLYBODY{ttl,number,required,float}
+The TTL (time to live) value for the job results, specified in seconds.
+The TTL is used to calculate the expire date for the job's results.

 @RESTREPLYBODY{state,string,required,string}
 State of the execution.
 The following values can be returned:
 - `"running"`: Algorithm is executing normally.